beginners corner

 Holding a Stock Through an Earnings Report: A Real-Life Example with AVGO

 Never sell a covered call or cash-secured put option if there is an upcoming earnings report prior to contract expiration.
-I have been emphasizing this rule for over a decade in my books, DVDs, seminars and videos.
-There are times, however, when we have confidence in positive earnings reports based on historical data.
-In these rare cases, […]
+I have been emphasizing this rule for over a decade in […]

 44 Comments Continue Reading →